DaveRutanshi/Practice/README.md

 # Practice
-This Is My First Git Repository
+This Is My First Git Repository.

+Author - Dave Rutanshi